mogu-lab/probabilistic-foundations-of-ml/policies.md

 **Extra Credit.** Problems labeled "extra credit" will be factored in at the end of the semester.
 We do not disclose a priori how these will affect your grade.

-## Late Policy

-**Deadlines.** The assignment due dates are listed in the course schedule.
-Please read the due dates carefully, since often assignments are due the **night before their listing**.

-**Late Passes.** From our experience, we know that it's difficult to learn new material in class while working on homework on older material.
-Because of this, we specifically designed the class so that homework topics are always current with the class material.
-We expect that this will help everyone stay on top of the material.
-However, for this design to work, we ask for your help in ensuring you don't fall behind.
-Come talk to us if you have questions or concerns!

-We nonetheless offer every student **3 x 24-hour late passes**.
-* Each late pass may be applied to delay one assignment deadline by 24 hours within the semester.
-* Any number of available passes may be applied to any assignment deadline.
-No work is accepted past the end of final exam period, regardless of available late passes.
-* Late passes are not transferable, reusable, or divisible.
-* After your late pass budget is exhausted, each additional 24-hour delay in assignment submission is assessed a late penalty that subtracts 10% of the maximum assignment grade from your awarded grade on that assignment.
-* To use a late day, you must fill out [this form](https://forms.gle/hSsEcrQ1ahyJiMVm9) **before the assignment deadline**.

-**Extenuating Circumstances.** In cases of extenuating circumstances, please reach out to your instructor *and* [class dean](https://www1.wellesley.edu/advising/classdeans) so we can, together, work out alternative arrangements.

-## Honor Code and Collaboration/Resource Policies

-**Collaboration.** We would like students to be able to work together and learn from each other.
-As such, we designed the course to include substantial collaborative work.
-Please follow the guidelines below to ensure everyone has the opportunity to learn.
-In the homework, we labeled problems as "collaborative" or "individual."
-* On problems labeled as "collaborative," we expect discussions with your peers will enrich your learning experience.
-Please limit your discussions to **one peer per problem**.
-Please use these opportunities to highlight points of disagreement and discuss them (you need not write the same answers!).
-For such problems that involve math and coding, you can white-board the math together, and you can pair program together.
-However, we expect you and your collaborator *contribute equally*---that is, you cannot just copy your peer's answers.
-Finally, everyone must write up the solutions individually.
-* On problems labeled as "individual," we expect you to do the work **on your own**.
-You may discuss the high-level ideas with your peers, but you cannot share math or code.
-* Lastly, on all problems you collaborated with a peer, be sure to *acknowledge them**.

-**Use of Generative AI.** You are free to use generative AI for the following use cases (assuming you understand that it may be incorrect/misleading):
-* You can test your knowledge of the material.
-* Use it as an aid to understanding concepts from class.

-To make sure the use of Generative AI does not compromise your learning experience, **do not** use it to:
-* Generate code of any kind.
-* Solve problems of on your homework.
-* Summarize assigned readings.